Skip to main content

 If templates are available, the contextual menu displays the entries Import data or Export data.

+A popup lists all available templates, prefixed by their template type.
 The operator can then select the desired operation.

 Import / export from files